 The Phone app allows you to record phone calls between two people, both incoming and outgoing.
-This feature is available in a long list of countries including the UK.
-It is also possible to receive a transcript of the call, but this feature is available in a much shorter list of languages.
-In October 2024 it is available in Cantonese (Hong Kong), English (Australia), English (United States), Korean (South Korea), Mandarin Chinese (China mainland), Spanish (United States) and Spanish (Mexico).
+This feature is available in a long list of languages and regions including UK English.
+It is also possible to receive a transcript of the call, but this feature is available in a much shorter list of languages, also including UK English.

 You should always request agreement for a call to be recorded before starting a recording.
 When recording begins and ends, both participants in the conversation will hear an automated announcement.
 As you'd expect from Apple, it isn't possible to make a clandestine recording.

-The process could have been made a little easier but it's straightforward enough.
-I certainly recommend practicing on a friend before you need to use it for real.
+The process is quite straightforward but I recommend practicing on calls with a friend before you need to use it for real.

 The buttons to start and stop call recording don't appear on the first screen shown during a phone call, the screen with a numeric keypad.
 You need to hide the keypad to reveal the buttons you will need.
 If you are using AirPods, bluetooth hearing aids or other headphones you should be able to hear VoiceOver clearly while using this feature.
 I think you'll also be OK if you take the call hands free over the loudspeaker.
 If you prefer to take the call with the phone held to your ear, you will probably need to perform the VoiceOver gestures with the phone held close to your ear since VoiceOver will speak over the earpiece loudspeaker at the top of the phone and won't be easy to hear from a distance.